artyofficial/Notification-Hub/README.md

 **Notifier Hub** is your ultimate companion for catching **rain events** on popular gambling sites

-> 💰 *Rain events* are random free-money giveaways in chat rooms.
+> 💰 *Rain events* are random free money giveaways in chat rooms.
 Our bot detects them **instantly** and sends alerts straight to the discord server

-No more missing out on free drops — stay ahead of the game with **super notifications**!
+No more missing out on free drops, stay ahead of the game with **Notification Hub**!

 ---

 ## ✨ Features

-- ⚡ **Real-time detection** — Get alerts the moment a rain starts
+- ⚡ **Real-time detection** - Get alerts the moment a rain starts
-- 📡 **Multi-site support** — 10+ platforms covered
+- 📡 **Multi-site support** - 10+ platforms covered
-- 🔔 **Discord integration** — Instant pings wherever you are
+- 🔔 **Discord integration** - Instant pings wherever you are
-- 🎯 **Accurate & reliable** — Built for speed and precision
+- 🎯 **Accurate & reliable** - Built for speed and precision

 ---